 When Fred loses his family's vacation money, he hatches one of his hair brained plans to get it back.
-It's a sports entertainment spectacle that involves throwing his best bud, Barney into the wrestling ring with the likes of John Cenastone (John Cena), Rey Mysteriopal (Rey Mysterio) and even The Undertaker, with Fred himself as event promoter!
-The crowds roar, the "clams" are pouring in from ticket sales and even Mr. McMagma (Vince McMahon) is taking notice of all the hoopla.
-Including all-star appearances from The Boulder Twins (Brie and Nikki Bella) Marble Henry (Mark Henry) and Daniel Bry-Rock (Daniel Bryan), it's time to get the whole family together for hard-hitting, side-splitting laughs from the most epic event in all of prehistory!
-Plus new bonus content The Superstars of Fred Flintstone Entertainment, How to be a Stone Age Superstar and two bonus episodes from the original hit TV show The Flintstones.
+It's a sports entertainment spectacle that involves throwing his best bud, Barney into the wrestling ring with the likes of John Cenastone, Rey Mysteriopal and even The Undertaker, with Fred himself as event promoter.
+The crowds roar, the "clams" are pouring in from ticket sales and even Mr. McMagma is taking notice of all the hoopla.
+Including all-star appearances from The Boulder Twins Marble Henry and Daniel Bry-Rock, it's time to get the whole family together for hard-hitting, side-splitting laughs from the most epic event in all of prehistory.
+Plus new bonus content The Superstars of Fred Flintstone Entertainment, How to be a Stone Age Superstar.

 A sign indicated Bedrock has a population of only 25,000 yet it has the type of expressway normally associated with much larger cities.
 One might say that 25,000 people would be a huge city compared to most actual Stone Age settlements, but this cartoon (to say the least) is not known for attempting accurate historical portrayals.
 See more »